MohammadImanshoja/Computer-Vision-Image-Classification-/README.md

-The model is trianed on a dataset contains pictures of celebrities .
+The model is trianed on a dataset from kaggle that contains pictures of celebrities .
 Also there are 3 external libreries for the trainig part of the code